IngCampos/laravel-vue-project/README.md

 ## Deployment 📦

-For deployproduction environment you need extra configurations for optimization and security as:
+For production environment you need extra configurations for optimization and security as:

 Generate optimized JavaScript files.